nuagenetworks/nuage-ospdirector/README.md

 4. image-patching: overcloud-full.qcow2 image patching resources

-5. wiki: The details of integration. architecture and deployment steps can be found under this [wiki](https://github.com/nuagenetworks/ospd-experimental/wiki)
+5. Wiki document: The details of integration, architecture and deployment steps can be found under this [wiki](https://github.com/nuagenetworks/ospd-experimental/wiki)